jpinho/soaba/README.md

 ##### Objectives #####

-- Read the configuration of the Gateway Driver REST Interface available at a predefined ip address (typically the localhost)
+- Read the configuration of the Gateway Driver REST Interface available at a predefined IP Address
 - Display all the visual controls required to interact with the KNX devices

+## Author ##

+- João Pinho